heroLFG/hugo-herolfg-site/content/posts/global-climate-change.md

 +++

 After many years of trying to find a group to help, I was introduced to Jason Delport who shared an idea to solve climate change problems with the [Convective Heat Engine (CHE)](https://convective-heat-engine.github.io/).

+The CHE can transform deserts into a land of abundance.